williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 With OpenID Connect, a client can use Okta as a broker.
 The user authenticates against identity providers like Google, Facebook, LinkedIn, or Microsoft, and the client obtains an Okta session.

-> This API is currently in **Early Access** status.
-It has been tested as thoroughly as a Generally Available feature.
-Contact Support to enable this feature.

 ## Getting Started

 If you are new to OpenID Connect, read this topic before experimenting with the Postman collection.
 If you are familiar with